boyter/boyter.org/content/posts/sloc-cloc-code-hotspots-finding-files-that-need-attention.md

 So much for me having an original idea.

-Anyway, lets have a look at what you get, with `scc` running against its own codebase,
+Anyway, let's have a look at what you get, with `scc` running against its own codebase,

 ```
 $ scc --hotspots